erolcum/Csharp-Challenges/Question-06/README.md

-As a continuation of question 5 : Place the following ships randomly in 10x10 board in Battleship.
+As a continuation of question 5 : Place the following ships randomly in 10x10 board of Battleship.
 You can not place a ship on another ship marked with 'o' or a place marked with 'x'

     int[] ships = { 4, 3, 3, 2, 2, 2, 1, 1, 1, 1 }; //sizes of 10 ships